akselsio/blog/_posts/2016-12-19-raspberry-pi-email-notification.md

 `config` to handle configuration files.

-`gpio-misc` to make the led flash -- a small package I wrote, [source here](https://github.com/akselsio/gpio-misc-node/blob/master/src/blink/index.js){:target="_blank"}.
+`gpio-misc` to make the LED flash -- a small package I wrote, [source here](https://github.com/akselsio/gpio-misc-node/blob/master/src/blink/index.js){:target="_blank"}.

 `onoff` is a dependency of _gpio-misc_, it's used to handle the communication between our little program and the raspberry's GPIOs.<br />
 **You should read installation instruction [here](https://github.com/fivdi/onoff#installation){:target="_blank"}.**